 - The agent then decides to leave an internal comment on the same ticket

-This agent has just performed 2 Zendesk Touchpoints
+This agent has just performed two Zendesk Touchpoints

 🙋 So what does this mean for me?

-To drill-in further and analyze each Zendesk Touchpoint individually and discover activity patterns, users can use the heatmap feature.
+To further investigate each Zendesk Touchpoint individually and identify activity patterns, users can utilize the heatmap feature.